 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to Company's policies the safeguarding ofits assets the prevention anddetection of frauds and errors the accuracy andcompleteness of the accounting recordsand the timely preparation of reliable financial information as required under the
+The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial Reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
+Theseresponsibilities include the design implementation and maintenance of adequate internalensuringtheorderly and efficient adherence financialcontrolsthatwereoperating effectivelyto respective Company's policies the safeguarding of its assets the prevention anddetection of frauds and errors the accuracy and completeness of the accounting recordsand the timely preparation of reliable financial information as required under the

 | ||Chartered Accountants |